preethpjm/PersonaFinder/README.md

 - Archetype and a signature quote

 The output is a beautifully formatted `.txt` file saved in the `/personas` folder.
+### Link provided below to test the app in streamlit

 ---